Wednesday, 9 August 2023

 Montenegro!
 Such a romantic name.
 It derives from the Serbian ‘Crna Gora’, meaning ‘Black Mountain’ because of the appearance of Mount Lovćen which was covered in dense evergreen forests.

-This morning we spent a few heavenly hours navigating around the deep fjord-like Bay of Kotor which is jaw-droppingly (maybe a new word?!) beautiful.
-Almost everyone was on deck as we slid quietly sand slowly towards the medieval city of Kotor.
+This morning we spent a few heavenly hours navigating around the deep fjord-like Bay of Kotor which is jaw-droppingly beautiful.
+Almost everyone was on deck as we slid quietly and slowly towards the medieval city of Kotor.

-We saw this tunnel entrance along the waterline as we were leaving the Bay of Kotor - not entirely by chance as I was looking for something fitting this description.
-I had very little idea where it might be, but this is the entrance to one of the ‘camouflaged mooring’ tunnels for attack vessels of the now defunct Yugoslav Navy.
-At the entrance to this, and other tunnels in the Bay of Kotor, metal arms topped with rock-like chunks of polystyrene were designed to swing across the entrance, transforming the facility into what looked like a rocky bay when viewed from the air.
+As we left Kotor Bay we saw a tunnel entrance along the waterline - not entirely by chance I might say because I was looking for something fitting this description.
+I had very little idea where it might be, but here it (or one of them) was.
+An entrance to one of the ‘camouflaged' mooring tunnels for attack vessels of the now defunct Yugoslav Navy.
+At the entrance to this, and other tunnels along this coastline, metal arms topped with rock-like chunks of polystyrene were designed to swing across the entrance, transforming it into what looked like a rocky bay when viewed from the air.

 All too soon we were out in the Adriatic heading for Dubrovnik.